aliyutakuma020/alx-low_level_programming/0x09-static_libraries/README.md

-Libraries in C.
+C libraries.
-The static and dynamic library.
+Static and dynamic